MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 # Run the query
 $reader = $queryProvider.ExecuteQuery($query, $crp)

-# Do something with the result datatable, for example: print it formatted as a table, sorted by the
+# Do something with the result datatable
-# "StartTime" column, in descending order
+# For example: print it formatted as a table, sorted by the "StartTime" column in descending order
 $dataTable = [Kusto.Cloud.Platform.Data.ExtendedDataReader]::ToDataSet($reader).Tables[0]
 $dataView = New-Object System.Data.DataView($dataTable)
 $dataView | Sort StartTime -Descending | Format-Table -AutoSize